risk-first/website/menagerie/Complexity-Risk.md

 I'm not an expert in physics, _at all_, and so there is every chance that I am pushing this analogy too hard.
 But, substituting quarks and gluons for pieces of software we can (in a very handwaving-y way) say that more complex software has more **interactions** going on, and therefore has more mass than simple software.

-If we want to move _fast_ we need simple codebases.
+If we want to move _fast_ we need simple codebases. <!-- tweet-end -->

 At a basic level, [Complexity Risk](Complexity-Risk) heavily impacts on [Schedule Risk](Scarcity-Risk#schedule-risk):  more complexity means you need more force to get things done, which takes longer.